askmike/gekko/docs/strategies/example_strategies.md

 This method is similar to DEMA but goes a little further by comparing the difference by an EMA of itself.
 Read more about it [here](http://stockcharts.com/school/doku.php?id=chart_school:technical_indicators:moving_average_conve).

-You can configure these parameters in config/strategies/MACD.toml:
+You can configure the following parameters:

     # EMA weight (α)
     # the higher the weight, the more smooth (and delayed) the line